NOEL-MNI/Automated_TLE_Lateralization/README.md

 <hr>

-### 2. DIRECTORY ORGANIZATION
+### 2. Directory Organization

 The assumed organization of the directories is specified below:

-	- One directory to store the surfaces and the resulting skeletons (One directory per case, per side and per subfield) surface_directory
+	- One directory to store the surfaces and the resulting skeletons (One directory per case, per side and per subfield) [surface_directory]
 		|
 		|-- TLE_0362_1_L_CA.obj
 		|-- TLE_0362_1_L_CA_inter.obj